Royal College of Emergency Medicine Menu Menu

 2. Use 12-hour data from time of arrival to proactively address crowding and corridor care It is crucial that 12-hour data from time of arrival is understood for the harm it represents and is acted upon.
 Trusts and Boards should use this information to actively plan to eliminate exit block.
 No patient should ever receive clinical care in a corridor.

-and prevention.
+3. Work actively with local health systems to ensure that service provision matches local population need.
+There are twice as many attendances to Emergency Departments in the most deprived areas compared to the least deprived areas, representing a failure of core health care services and prevention.
 Integrated Care Systems provide an opportunity to redress these inequalities by coordinating health services and improving access to primary care, alternatives to admission, and providing community-based services.

 Emergency Department Leadership Teams

-1. Ensure robust Infection Prevention and Control measures are in place in Emergency Departments It is vital that the highest standards of Infection Prevention and Control measures remain in in line with RCEM’s Infection Prevention and Control Best Practice Guidelines.
+It is vital that the highest standards of Infection Prevention and Control measures remain in in line with RCEM’s Infection Prevention and Control Best Practice Guidelines.

-2. Encourage the vaccination of all staff working in Emergency Departments
+2. Encourage the vaccination of all staff working in Emergency Departments.

 We are eager to ensure that all our workforce – from doctors and nurses to support and security staff, cleaners, and porters – have equity of access and information regarding the coronavirus vaccine.
 We encourage Emergency Department Clinical Leads to engage proactively and support colleagues who may be worried or vaccine hesitant.
 For winter 2021, Flu vaccination must also be a priority.

-3. Support and promote the wellbeing of staff working in Emergency Departments
+3. Support and promote the wellbeing of staff working in Emergency Departments.

 After a difficult year, it is important for us to focus on staff retention and sustainable careers for all.
 There are a number of actions Emergency Department Clinical Leads can take to support staff including: encourage staff to take their annual leave, ensure rotas reflect intensity of work and allow for adequate time off between shifts, protect training time for learners, and protect teaching time for faculty.

-4. Escalate any ambulance handover delays due to capacity to senior Trust and Board management
+4. Escalate any ambulance handover delays due to capacity to senior Trust and Board management.

 Ambulance handover delays are a visual representation of crowding in Emergency Departments; they are caused by poor patient flow in hospitals.
 Delaying ambulance handovers should be a last resort.
 RCEM and the College of Paramedics have published an options appraisal to support good decision making for ambulance handover delays.